 Cost share or matching is the portion of the total sponsored program costs provided by someone other than the sponsor.
-All cost share must be agreed to by the Department Chair and Vice Provost for Research.
+All cost share must be agreed to by the department chair and vice chancellor for research.
 Cost share commitments made by a third-party must be documented at the time of proposal.
 Before submission of proposals, cost share must be evaluated for reasonableness whether stated in dollar amounts and/or percentages.
 Whether voluntary or mandatory, the commitments made in the proposal and made part of the award are binding.
 All cost share must be properly verified, recorded and reported in the University accounting system.

 Requests for assistance from PIs of qualifying multi-investigator proposals must be submitted at least one month prior to the full proposal submission date and will be accepted based on Proposal Development staff capacity in relation to submission deadlines.
 PIs are encouraged to request assistance immediately upon targeting a solicitation in order to determine whether proposal development staff assistance will be available.
 In addition, if your proposal is multi-investigator, you may qualify for assisance from our specialized Complex Proposal Development team.

 Administrators in OSP manage post-award accounting for grants and contracts.
 Duties include invoicing, monitoring account compliance, and preparing financial reports (i.e., Quarterly and Final Reports, Patent Reports, Property Reports, Final Release, etc.) Copies of all required technical reports, per the terms and conditions of the award, must be submitted to the sponsor and OSP by the date specified in the award agreement.

 - Modify budgets and/or period of performance upon approval

 - Enter delegation of authority in the PeopleSoft System

 - Monitor and approve cost transfers (i.e., payroll correcting entries and cost transfers beyond 60 days)